sethalves/snow2-client/README.md

 #### install

-The requested libraries will be made available as children of the current directory.
+The requested libraries will be made available as children of the current directory or, if the --destination option is used, as children of the indicated directory.
 If the package holding the requested libraries is located on an HTTP server, it will be downloaded to a file in /tmp/ and untarred (and the tarball in /tmp will be removed).
 If the repository is a directory on the local file system, the package will be untarred from the tarball located in the repository's directory.
 If the repository is a local directory and the --symlink option is used, the installed libraries will be symbolic links to the source files in the local repository.
 This can be useful when working on changes to a library.

 If no repository urls (or filesystem paths) are indicated on the command-line, the default repository will be used.